hpc-maths/2025-hands-on-samurai/practical_session/00-setup.md

 1. Open ParaView
 2. File → Open → Navigate to `practical_session/material/00-setup/outputs/2d_example.xdmf`
+3. Select the `XDMF Reader` in the list
-3. Click **Apply** in the Properties panel
+4. Click **Apply** in the Properties panel
-4. You should see a 2D field visualization
+5. You should see a 2D field visualization

 :::{tip}
 Always open the `.xdmf` file (not the `.h5` file) to load both mesh and field data.